I had no idea there were many personal finance blogs out there until I connected with the community over Twitter.

 If we look outside of the blogging space, this happens all the time.
-You have a small business owner who wants to increase profits, but also wants to deliver a solid product to their customers.
+You have a small business owner who wants to increase profits and wants to deliver a solid product to their customers.
 In their head, by having a reliable service/product, they are increasing their chances of having a profitable business.
-Deep down, who wants to scam other people in buying something that is crap?
+Deep down, who wants to scam other people into buying something that is crap?

 Referring People to Bad Products

 Have you heard about Bluehost?
-It's a very cheap hosting provider who has a lucrative affiliate program.
+It's a very cheap hosting provider that has a lucrative affiliate program.

 And it is not uncommon to see some large blogs promote this service.
 And I would guess that most of them are not using this hosting platform.

-I think most people would agree with my frustration in how some bloggers have no problem recommending a service they know is not that great.
+Most people would agree with my frustration in how some bloggers have no problem recommending a service they know is not that great.
 It is one thing to recommend Bluehost as a low-cost way to get a blog going.
 But I also think they should be honest about how this is probably one of the worst hosting providers.
-Their service is not reliable, and your site will be incredibly slow sometimes.
+Their service is not reliable, and your site will be prolonged sometimes.